 Passengers may carry certain articles even though the article contains dangerous goods.
 Parachutes themselves are not restricted.
 Some parachutes are fitted with an automatic activation device (AAD), e.g Cypres, which contain small quantities of explosive material.
 Most of these are not classified as dangerous goods and are not restricted in passenger baggage.

-A single (1) avalanche rescue backpack per person are authorized containing a cylinder of compressed gas in Division 2.2.
+A single (1) avalanche rescue backpack per person is authorized containing a cylinder of compressed gas in Division 2.2.
 They may also contain an explosive trigger mechanism containing less than 200 mg net of explosives in Division 1.4S.

 Self-inflating life jackets are permitted if they contain not more than two small cylinders with a non-flammable gas in Division 2.2 plus not more than two spare cartridges per person.